gillenbrown/LEGUS-sizes/docs/index.md

 **`density`, `density_log_err`**

-The cluster average 3D mass density within the half light radius, as defined by Equation 22, in units of $M_\odot pc^{-3}$
+The cluster average 3D mass density within the half light radius, as defined by Equation 22, in units of M<sub>⊙</sub>pc<sup>-3</sup>.

 **`surface_density`, `surface_density_log_err`**

-The cluster average surface mass density within the half light radius, as defined by Equation 22, in units of $M_\odot pc^{-2}$
+The cluster average surface mass density within the half light radius, as defined by Equation 22, in units of M<sub>⊙</sub>pc<sup>-2</sup>.